Welcome aboard with ARC! The smart way to pay for and ride transit.

 How Arc works

-Customers will be able to use an Arc card to tap on/off transit and pay a flat fee for their trip.
+• Customers simply tap on/off transit using either an Arc card, Arc ticket or mobile payment device and pay a flat fee for their trip.

-If customers lose their registered Arc card, they can transfer their account balance to a new replacement card.
+• If a customer lost their registered Arc card or obtained a replacement bank card, they can transfer their account information (including monthly caps) to a new replacement card.

 The Arc card advantage

-After a customer reaches their monthly cap, they will ride for free for the remainder of the month.
-This encourages customers to purchase and use an Arc card, and rewards frequent transit riders.
+Using the Arc system ensures that all your trips on one service type (i.e. Commuter or Local) contribute towards a monthly cap.
+Once a customer reaches the monthly cap for a service type, they ride for free on that service for the remainder of the month.
+This encourages customers to use the system card, and rewards frequent transit riders.

 Arc technology